Home โ€บ Destinations โ€บ Europe โ€บ Greece

 9. Enjoy a Mykonos Sailing Tour

 Sailing tours are one of the best things to do in Mykonos.
 You can go on a day trip to the nearby islands of Naxos, Paros, Syros and Sifnos and visit other smaller islands.
-If you have a whole week for exploring, you can book a boat tour with a professional crew and go on a one-week cruise of the Cyclades.

 Sailing companies on Mykonos offer yachts and catamarans in different sizes, hotel pick-up and drop-off, snacks, drinks and snorkeling gear.

-You will uncover many gorgeous coves and bays, as well as excellent spots for kitesurfing and windsurfing on Mykonos sailing tours.
+You will experience many gorgeous coves and bays, as well as excellent spots for kitesurfing and windsurfing on Mykonos sailing tours.
 A sailing adventure is sure to be an experience you will never forget.

 10. Discover the Best Beaches on Mykonos

-Not surprisingly going to the beach is one of the top things to do in Mykonos.
+Not surprisingly, going to the beach is one of the top things to do in Mykonos.
 Beaches on the southern side of the island are generally preferred to those on the north side because the wind is not as strong.

 However, the northern beaches offer a quieter experience, whereas the southern beaches are the choice of those looking for a party.

-Thanks to the beach clubs and bars with DJs, party lovers will adore Psarou Beach, Paraga, Paradise and Super Paradise beach.
+Thanks to the beach clubs and bars with DJs, party lovers will adore Psarou Beach, Paraga, Paradise, and Super Paradise Beach.

-Platis Gialos Beach with its mini-market and Ornos Beach with turquoise water are the most popular beaches for families.
-You can also visit Elia Beach, the longest beach on Mykonos, or Fokos beach, known for its clear blue waters.
+Platis Gialos Beach, with its mini-market, and Ornos Beach, with turquoise water, are the most popular beaches for families.
+You can also visit Elia Beach, the longest beach on Mykonos, or Fokos Beach, known for its clear blue waters.

-If you are interested in water sports, the best beaches are Kalafati and Lia beach.
+If you are interested in water sports, the best beaches are Kalafati and Lia Beach.
 There are plenty of activities you can do, such as jet-skiing, scuba diving, snorkeling and swimming.

 Also recommended are the long and wide Kalo Livadi Beach and Agios Ioannis Beach, which is probably the most beautiful beach on Mykonos.